hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 ## [](#install-and-configure-object-store)Install and configure Object Store

-Regarding the installation of Object Store, I recommend you to use the [Installer](https://docs.datafabric.hpe.com/72/MapRInstaller.html).
+Regarding the installation of Object Store, I recommend you use the [Installer](https://docs.datafabric.hpe.com/72/MapRInstaller.html).

 When using the Installer to install HPE Ezmeral Data Fabric 7.0.0 or higher, you must enable security.